electricimp/imp-central-impt/TestingGuide.md

 A ‘test file’ is a file containing ‘test cases’.

-A test case is a class inheriting from the *ImpTestCase* class defined by the [*impUnit*](https://github.com/electricimp/impUnit) framework.
+A ‘test case’ is a class inherited from the *ImpTestCase* class defined by the [*impUnit*](https://github.com/electricimp/impUnit) framework.
 There can be several test cases in a test file.

 A ‘test method’ (or simply called a ‘test’) is one of a test case’s methods.
 It should be prefixed by *test*, eg. *testEverythingOk()*.
 There can be several test methods (tests) in a test case.

 Every test may be uniquely identified or specified by the corresponding test file name, test case name and test method name.

 A ‘test project’ is an entity which combines test files intended to test a Squirrel library or other Squirrel code.
-Each test project is defined by one ‘test configuration’, which is embodied in a [‘test configuration file’](./CommandsManual.md#test-configuration-file).
+Each test project is defined by one ‘test configuration’, which is embodied in a [‘test configuration file’](./CommandsManual.md#test-configuration-files).
 A test configuration indicates the test files which are part of the test project; the Device Group to which test devices are assigned and the test code deployed; the source file(s) with the Squirrel code which is going to be tested; and other settings required to build and run the tests.

-There must be only one [test configuration file](./CommandsManual.md#test-configuration-file) in a directory.
+There must be only one [test configuration file](./CommandsManual.md#test-configuration-files) in a directory.
 Sub-directories may contain test configuration files too but this is not recommended.

-The ‘test home’ is the directory where the [test configuration file](./CommandsManual.md#test-configuration-file) is located.
+The ‘test home’ is the directory where the [test configuration file](./CommandsManual.md#test-configuration-files) is located.
 All of the files located in the test home and all of its sub-directories are considered as test files belonging to the corresponding test project if their names match the patterns specified in the test configuration.

-**Note** The test project entity has no any relation to the development Project entity described in the [*impt* Development Guide](./DevelopmentGuide.md).
-A [Project file](./CommandsManual.md#project-file) and a [test configuration file](./CommandsManual.md#test-configuration-file) may coexist in the same directory.
+**Note:** the test project entity has no any relation to the development Project entity described in the [*impt* Development Guide](./DevelopmentGuide.md).
+A [Project file](./CommandsManual.md#project-files) and a [test configuration file](./CommandsManual.md#test-configuration-files) may coexist in the same directory.

 A ‘test session’ is a run of a set of tests from one test file on one device.
 That may include all of the tests from all of the test cases from the test file, or a subset of all the tests in the test file.
 Running the same set of tests on another device is another test session.